Close Menu

 “Is everything okay at home?”

-I had to keep reminding myself that my son’s happiness matters more than a stranger’s opinion.
+I had to keep reminding myself that my son’s happiness matters more than a stranger’s assumption.

-If someone asks, I just say, “He loves that shirt, and we keep it clean.”
-Most people get it once they know you’re being thoughtful about it.
+If someone asks, I just say: “He loves that shirt, and we keep it clean.”
+Most people get it once they know you are being thoughtful about it.

 When Should You Be Concerned?